Chris Strachwitz Recalls Chuck berry and the 1965 Blues Festival

 Note the concert program, review and interview transcript below.

-Interview Location: Arhoolie Foundation offices, 10341 San Pablo Ave, El Cerrito, California
+Location: Arhoolie Foundation Offices, 10341 San Pablo Ave, El Cerrito, CA

 TOM DIAMANT: Chris, in 1965, you produced the Blues Festival in Berkley.
 I’m curious, were you a concert promotor or producer, or why were you even getting involved in producing?